Missouri Gov. Eric Greitens indicted

-He was charged in St. Louis for a first-degree felony invasion of privacy, according the Missouri court system.
+He was charged in St. Louis with a first-degree felony invasion of privacy, according to the Missouri court system.

+In a statement Thursday, Greitens denied committing any crime and instead called the situation "a personal mistake" from his time prior to taking office.

+"As I have said before, I made a personal mistake before I was Governor.
+I did not commit a crime," his statement read.
+"With today's disappointing and misguided political decision, my confidence in our prosecutorial system is shaken, but not broken.
+I know this will be righted soon.
+The people of Missouri deserve better than a reckless liberal prosecutor who uses her office to score political points.
+I look forward to the legal remedies to reverse this action.
+This will not for a moment deter me from doing the important work of the great people of Missouri."

-Missouri's KMOV published a report last month where a man said his now-former wife had an affair with Greitens in 2015.
+CNN affiliate KMOV published a report last month where a man said his now-former wife had an affair with Greitens in 2015.
 The report included details of a recording of a woman saying Greitens had tried to blackmail her to keep quiet about their sexual encounter.

 Greitens denied he resorted to blackmail, but admitted to an affair, and the circuit attorney for St. Louis, Kimberly M. Gardner, said they had launched a formal investigation.